 We have a record from Íslendingabók, The book of Icelanders, about the proceedings of althingi that pivotal year.
 The two fractions, heathen and Christians, made it clear that neither group would yield.
 There was a serious risk that the commonwealth would be ripped apart with each fraction demanding absolute adherence to different religious convictions.
 According to Íslendingabók the leader of Christian fraction submitted it to the foremost goði, Þorgeir Þorkelsson, to decide the issue.

 Þorgeir went to his camp at Þingvellir, drew a fur over his head and uttered not a word for a day and a night.
 He rose the morning after and summoned people to Lögberg where the main chamber of althingi met.
 His speech that July-morning in the year 1000 is a lesson in statecraft.

 Þorgeir began his speech by analyzing the situation.
 He stated that without one law and one custom there would be no peace.
 We should not give notice to those in either camp that held the most extreme views, he said, but seek a middle ground.
 Before he gave his verdict Þorgeir took an oath from everyone present that they accepted his conclusion.

-Þorgeir then proceeded to announce a remarkably modern solution to a problem that is still present world wide.
-He said that everyone should be baptized to Christianity but it was only necessary in name.
+Þorgeir then proceeded to announce a remarkably modern solution to a problem that is still present worldwide.
+He said that everyone should be baptized to Christianity but it was only necessary for the name.
 If people wished to practice the old faith they could do so in private.
-Customs such as heathen abortion (to allow unwanted newborns to die unattended in the open) were allowed as well as consuming horse meat which was banned according to reading of the Bible at that time.
+Customs such as heathen abortion (to allow unwanted newborns to die unattended in the open) were allowed as well as consuming horse meat which was banned according to the reading of the Bible at that time.